Decision Intelligence Platform

 Why is this important?
 When it’s time to actually make a decision, the user, who is usually a business specialist, has a much clearer understanding of the real‑time constraints and limitations than even the most advanced decision model can capture.
 So, the user needs a way to share these real‑time constraints with the model and quickly explore multiple alternatives.

-Using the button “Filters“, the user may quickly add additional constraints to tune the decision model to the reality of a particular decisioning situation:
+Another way to finding alternative decisions that trade optimality for better alignment with your current business conditions is the use of filters.
+The button “Filters” allows you quickly add additional constraints to tune the decision model to the reality of a particular decisioning situation.
+Here is an example:

 While experimenting with various possible decisions, the user may save the Decision Candidates into the Decision Pool, adding explanations to each of them: